dgroomes/llm-api-playground/README.md

 *token*: Words or chunks of characters.
 This is a unit of measure.
 It is used for measuring complexity and pricing.

-*context length*: The model (is this even the right word?) can keep track of only so much context when its doing its thing.
+*context length*: The model (is this even the right word?) can keep track of only so much context when it's doing its thing.
 The maximum context length for most OpenAI models is 2048 tokens.
 (How does Copilot treat context?
 Doesn't it send the whole file contents to the model?
 Is it an "embedding"?).

-*model*: This is an instance of thing (neural network?) trained on a data set.
+*model*: This is an instance of the thing (neural network?) trained on a data set.
 OpenAI has various GPT-3 models like Ada and Davinci.

 *GPT*: Generative Pre-trained Transformer.